aerialviews007/klipper/docs/Config_Reference.md

 Controller cooling fan (one may define any number of sections with a "controller_fan" prefix).
 A "controller fan" is a fan that will be enabled whenever its associated heater or any configured stepper driver is active.
-The fan will stop, whenever an idle_timeout is reached to ensure no overheating will occur after deactivating a watched component.
+The fan will stop whenever an idle_timeout is reached to ensure no overheating will occur after deactivating a watched component.